Dmitry-GH/react-native-cached-image/README.md

     - or -
     yarn add react-native-cached-image

-We use [`react-native-fetch-blob`](https://github.com/wkh237/react-native-fetch-blob#installation) to handle file system access in this package and it requires an extra step during the installation.
+We use [`rn-fetch-blob`](https://github.com/joltup/rn-fetch-blob#user-content-installation) to handle file system access in this package.
+Follow their installation guids.

-_You should only have to do this once._

-    react-native link react-native-fetch-blob

-Or, if you want to add Android permissions to AndroidManifest.xml automatically, use this one:

-    RNFB_ANDROID_PERMISSIONS=true react-native link react-native-fetch-blob

 ### Network Status - Android only
 Add the following line to your android/app/src/AndroidManifest.xml